 - Cure or Quit notice: Landlords use this notice for occasions when the lease has been violated.
 Once given the notice, the tenant must "cure" the issue within the given timeframe.
 If the lease violation deals with noise complaints, the tenant must avoid excessive noise that could lead to further complaints.
 If it deals with having a pet under a no-pet policy, the tenant must remove the pet from the premises within the given timeframe.

 - Unconditional Quit notice: There may be unique situations where the issue is escalated to the point where the landlord omits the ability for the tenant to do the above options (pay rent or cure).
-While this is the harshest type of notice, you're typically allowed to give this type of notice to your tenant if there have been repeated lease violations, multiple late or unpaid rent payments, serious damages to the property, or illegal activities taking place on the property.
+While this is the harshest type of notice, you're typically allowed to give this type of notice to your tenant if there have been repeated lease violations, multiple late or unpaid rent payments, serious damages to the property or illegal activities taking place on the property.

-- Step 2: File for eviction at the local court.
 Assuming the issue has not been resolved within the time frame of providing a quit notice, you may file a specific complaint to your local court based on the type of violation that occurred.
 This will result in the court issuing a hearing to you and your tenant.
 Throughout the time period before the court date, the tenant is often allowed to continue living on your property without paying rent.